MicrosoftDocs/power-automate-docs/articles/parallel-modern-approvals.md

     -->

-After each save operation, select **Edit flow** from the top of the screen, and then continue making changes.
+If you want to continue making changes to your flow after you save or update it, select **Edit flow** from the top of the screen, and then continue making changes.

 ## Add an approval action for immediate manager

 [!INCLUDE [INCLUDEDCONTENT](../includes/add-an-approval-action.md)]

-Note: This action sends the vacation request to the email address in the **Assigned To** box, so ensure you use the **Email** token from the **Get manager** list.
+>[AZURE.IMPORTANT]This action sends the vacation request to the email address in the **Assigned To** box, so insert the **Email** token from the **Get manager** list.

 ## Insert a parallel branch approval action for the sales team